flobee/multirename/README.md

 ### Beautifing hyphen, comma and colon?

-You substitution could look like:
+Your substitution could look like:

     --substitutions '-=_-_;,=_-_;:=_-_'